March 28, 2012 By Dave Rongey ©2007-2012Author - Licensed Electrical Contractor Filed under Electrical, Troubleshooting

 - The previous fan installed by a previous owner was still functioning after about 20 years.

-Background: Bill, a Handyman from South Florida
+Background: Bill, a Handyman from South Florida.

 Dave’s Reply:

-Thanks for your electrical question Bill.
+Thanks for your electrical wiring question Bill.

-White Wires are Sometimes Used for Light Switches
+Why White Wires are Sometimes Used for Light Switches

 At times, we still find in some older homes that White Wires are used for wiring light switches, and the light switch wiring method is different, however we also find White Wires being used today for wiring light switches however the method is entirely different.